harel-coffee/EJPLab_Computational_Projects-auto/AmyloidPrediction/DeepLearning/Autoencoders/README.md

 Cluster_Seq_pysar_Manifold_RAPIDS_Kmeans.py - Combines the sequence and pySAR manifolds and performs kmeans clustering.
 Generates manifold figure.
 Splits datasets into testing and training.
 (RAPIDS)
 Make_Embedding_Figures.py - Makes UMAP embeddings for sequence and pySAR manifolds separately.
 (RAPIDS)

+## Optuna Studies
+Optuna study objects are provided.
+They hold information on optimization history and best parameters.
+They are held in the following files:
+Pysar_Study.pickle
+Seq_Study.pickle